Basic concepts#

 Matrix product state (MPS)#

-Numerical simulations of quantum many-body systems prove to be hard due to the exponentially growing size of the matrix representation of the system with the number of constituent particles.
-In particular, if the local Hilbert space for the j-th particle, \(\mathcal{H}_j\), has dimension \(d_j\) (e.g., \(d_j=2\) for a qubit and \(d_j=3\) for a qutrit), then \(N\) sites will have the total Hilbert space \(\mathcal{H} = \bigotimes_{j=0}^{N-1} \mathcal{H}_j\) of dimension \(d = \prod_{j=0}^{N-1} d_j\).
-Bipartite tensor networks, such as matrix product states, introduce a concept of efficient separation of variables which splits groups of particles performing spectral decomposition, e.g., singular value decomposition (SVD).
-To form a matrix product state, SVD at first isolates 0-th site from 1-to-(N-1)-th, then 0-to-1 from 2-to-(N-1)-th, and so on until the state is decomposed into a product of N tensors.
+Numerical simulations of quantum many-body systems prove to be hard due to the size of the matrix representation of the system, which grows exponentially with the number of elementary system components.
+In particular, if the local Hilbert space for the j-th component, \(\mathcal{H}_j\), has dimension \(d_j\) (e.g., \(d_j=2\) for a qubit and \(d_j=3\) for a qutrit), then \(N\) sites will have the total Hilbert space \(\mathcal{H} = \bigotimes_{j=0}^{N-1} \mathcal{H}_j\) of dimension \(d = \prod_{j=0}^{N-1} d_j\).
+Bipartite tensor networks, such as matrix product states, can be conceptually derived sequentially separating groups of components using singular value decomposition (SVD).
+To form a matrix product state, SVD at first divides 0-th site from 1-to-(N-1)-th, then 0-to-1 from 2-to-(N-1)-th, and so on until the state is decomposed into a product of N tensors.

 \[\Psi^{\sigma_0,\sigma_1\dots \sigma_{N-1}} \in \mathcal{H}_0 \otimes \mathcal{H}_1 \cdots \otimes \mathcal{H}_{N-1} \xrightarrow{SVD}{\sum_{j_0,j_1\dots j_{N-1}} \, A^{\sigma_0}_{,j_0} A^{\sigma_1}_{j_0,j_1} \dots A^{\sigma_{N-2}}_{j_{N-2},j_{N-1}} A^{\sigma_{N-1}}_{j_{N-1},}}\]